mr-veeru/CodeLens/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

 - Flask for the backend framework
-- React for the frontend framework
+- React and Material UI for the frontend
 - Pygments for code highlighting
-- React Syntax Highlighter for frontend syntax highlighting
+- All open-source contributors